BritishPandaChick/animated-checkbox/README.md

 # Custom animated checkbox inputs using CSS and iconfonts
 CodePlayer Custom animated checkbox inputs using CSS and iconfonts project.
-Made with HTML and CSS.

 ## Instructions
 Clone this repo or download zip file.
 Open index.html in your browser.